 Car2X Communication

 However, it is not yet clear whether this standard will ultimately prevail.
-In 2017 the influential Bitkom association (Bundesverband Informationswirtschaft, Telekommunikation und Neue Medien e.V.) published a position paper promoting the principle of technology neutrality, while also making it clear that its members preferred the 3GPP LTE-V2X standard (Kriegeskotte 2017).
+In 2017 the influential Bitkom association (Bundesverband Informationswirtschaft, Telekommunikation und Neue Medien e.V.) published a position paper promoting the principle of technological neutrality, while also making it clear that its members preferred the 3GPP LTE-V2X standard (Kriegeskotte 2017).
 Bitkom believes that this next-generation LTE standard offers advantages over IEEE 802.11p in terms of more efficient resource management, enhanced spectral efficiency and increased radio coverage.
 This would bring us closer to the goal of fully interconnected mobility by enabling car-2-car and car-2-infrastructure communication even if there is no mobile network available.

 The paper also outlines the regulatory requirements for modern emergency call systems on the basis of 3GPP.
-According to Bitkom, the industry has already made its choice: "The automotive and telecommunications industries are forging resolutely ahead with the standardization and application of LTE-based systems […]" (Kriegeskotte 2017).
+According to Bitkom, the industry has already made its choice: “The automotive and telecommunications industries are forging resolutely ahead with the standardization and application of LTE-based systems […]” (Kriegeskotte 2017).

 Policymakers are hoping that the launch of standardized Car2X system components will lead to availability in other application areas.
-The Federal Ministry of Transport and Digital Infrastructure (BMVI) has already awarded a contract worth €3.81 million to a project aimed at transferring Car2X technology to railway applications.
-The project partners are hopeful that this make maintenance of the railways more efficient, enhance passenger comfort with stops on demand, and above all, improve safety at railway crossings.
-Train drivers could be notified well in advance whether an approaching railway crossing is secure.
+The German Federal Ministry of Transport and Digital Infrastructure (BMVI) has already awarded a contract worth EUR 3.81 million to a project aimed at transferring Car2X technology to railway applications.
+The project partners are hopeful that this will make maintenance of the railways more efficient, enhance passenger comfort with on-demand stops, and above all, improve safety at railway crossings.
+Train drivers could be notified well in advance whether an approaching railway crossing is safe.
 Car drivers could also be warned of potential dangers as part of a Rail2X communication between the train and the on-board assistance system (BMVI 2017; Internationales Verkehrswesen 2016).

 Summary